kaihendry/dabase.com/content/blog/aws-sdk-go-v2.md

 I somehow managed to use some weird fork for a while whilst developing.

-If you use https://github.com/search as I do, you will find Github's search syntax seems to choke on hypens and slashes.
+If you use https://github.com/search as I do, you will find Github's search syntax seems to choke on hyphens and slashes.

 # The SDK is non-idiomatic